mozilla/version-control-tools/docs/hgmozilla/firefoxtree.rst

 special paths include:

 integration
-   Pull from all integration/landing repositories (inbound, fx-team, b2g-inbound) releases
+   Pull from all integration/landing repositories (autoland) releases
-   Pull from all repositories that Firefox is released from (central, aurora, beta, release, esr, etc)
+   Pull from all repositories that Firefox is released from (central, beta, release, esr, etc)

 Safer Push Defaults
 ===================